Guest Post by Kalyn Bailey, grandmother to Addison Grace

-And believe me, this wasn’t a pretty little talk with God….there was alot of yelling and sobbing.
-But when I was still and calmed back down I could hear this voice reminding me that my son was His son first and that He not only loved him enough to let His very own son die for him, but that He also loved me and Addison just that much also.
+And believe me, this wasn’t a pretty little talk with God… there was a lot of yelling and sobbing.
+But when I was still and calmed back down, I could hear this voice reminding me that my son was His son first and that He not only loved him enough to let His very own son die for him but that He also loved Addison and me just that much also.
 That the plan he had implemented when He took our sweet Addison home was the best plan, the perfect plan.

 Is it still hard to accept?
 Yes.

 Do I still love God?
 More than I did.

 My faith took a beating during that time — a faith I had barely found a few years before.
 But God has shown me His faithfulness during that time and in many circumstances since.

 Two years into this journey I can look back and see God’s hand from the moment we learned about Addison.
 All the way from His planning her arrival around Christmas, just like our other granddaughters.
 What a joy to have all of our granddaughters celebrating their birthdays in the most joyous season, the season that was my favorite!
 The season where He had given His most precious child, as the most precious gift.